NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/feed_configuration.md

 Note: The package and nvd data feeds are large, resulting in the initial sync taking some time time.

-During initial feed sync, you can always query the progress and status of the feed sync using the anchore-cli.
+During initial feed sync, you can always query the progress and status of the feed sync using the nextlinux-cli.

 ```
-anchore@93d6977e2061 anchore-engine]$ anchore-cli system feeds list
+nextlinux@93d6977e2061 nextlinux-engine]$ nextlinux-cli system feeds list
 Feed                   Group                  LastSync                          RecordCount
 github                 github:composer        2020-03-27T22:19:57.328440        78
 github                 github:gem             2020-03-27T22:19:59.069349        333